The Overlooked Role of Velocity in Inflation

 There’s an insidious idea in economics that causes even sophisticated policymakers to blunder again and again.
 It’s the trope that inflation is caused by printing too much money.
 With the U.S. Federal Reserve and Congress recently dumping nearly $5 trillion into the economy through monetary and fiscal stimulus to address the Covid pandemic, and inflation recently shooting up to a 40-year high, it might seem that trope has some truth to it.
 And it does, money printing can and has caused inflation but the focus on money supply as the main cause of inflation overlooks the equally important issue of velocity – how often a unit of currency changes hands.
-And this misunderstanding with supply chain disruptions are causing a lot of problems.
+And this misunderstanding with supply chain disruptions is causing a lot of problems.

 When it comes to their lessons on inflation, economic textbooks inevitably show pictures of Weimar-era Germans bringing wheelbarrows full of nearly worthless Reichsmarks to the baker to get a loaf of bread.
 In our own time, Venezuela’s hyperinflation has forced it to repeatedly exchange existing bolivars for new versions – in 2008, it swapped 1,000 old bolivars for one new version, and in 2018, it swapped 100,000 old for one new.
 In 2021, the country once again hacked six zeros off one of its notes.